lerenn/code-manager/docs/features/002-detect-workspace-mode.md

 - **ALL file system operations** must be implemented here
 - **Integration tests only** - no unit tests for this adapter

-#### 2. WTM Package Extension
+#### 2. CM Package Extension
-The WTM package extends with workspace detection capabilities:
+The CM package extends with workspace detection capabilities:

 **Key Components:**
 - Extended `Run()` method to detect both single repo and workspace modes